 Sailing from Greece to Sicily

-In the past seven months, we’ve sailed from Gibraltar to Malta.
+Up until this trip, we sailed from Gibraltar to Malta.
 From Malta to Sicily and from Sicily to Greece hitting mainland Italy.
 We also made a few quiet stops in Turkey too – I say ‘quiet’ because we didn’t notify officials that we where there as our stay was so short.

 Apart from our trips from one country to another, we usually make short journeys working our way around the various areas.
 For example, we spent a month going up the east side of Sicily before hitting mainland Italy and then once we were in Greece, we’d spent five months traveling around the Ionian Sea, through the Corinth Canal and all around the Aegean Sea.

-Most of the sailing we do is from one anchorage or mooring to the next within a somewhat close proximity.
-Some days we’ll sail for a couple hours and other days we’ll sail all day long.
+Most of the sailing we do is from one anchorage or mooring to the next within somewhat close proximity.
+Some days we’ll sail for a couple of hours and other days we’ll sail all day long.
 And furthermore, we often find a spot we like and stay for a few days or even a week.
 While moored in Kos Marina on the island of Kos, we stayed a few days on a few occasions due to repairs we had done to the boat.

 We also stayed in Rethymno Marina in Rethymno, Crete for nine days while touring Crete by car and waiting for a friend to arrive by airplane.
 Most recently, we stayed in Preveza, Greece for three weeks due to a completely unexpected engine and generator overhaul.